Charles Henry Hardin

-Charles Henry Hardin (July 15, 1820 – July 29, 1892) was an American attorney and politician who was one of the eight founders of Beta Theta Pi fraternity.
-He served as the 22nd Governor of Missouri from 1875 to 1877 and previously served in the Missouri Senate and the Missouri House of Representatives.
+Charles Henry Hardin (July 15, 1820 – July 29, 1892) was an American attorney and politician who was Governor of Missouri served in the Missouri Senate and the Missouri House of Representatives.
+He founded Hardin College and was one of the eight founders of Beta Theta Pi fraternity.

-Biography
+Early life

 In 1820, Charles Henry Hardin was born to Charles and Hannah Jewell Hardin in Trimble County, Kentucky.
-Shortly after, the family moved to Missouri and eventually settled in Columbia.
+Also in 1820, his family moved to Missouri and eventually settled in Columbia, Missouri.
 Following his father's death in 1830, Hardin worked in the family's tannery business.

 Hardin began his secondary education in 1837 at the Indiana University Bloomington.
 He transferred to Miami University in 1839 and graduated in 1841.
 During his time at Miami University, he helped to found Beta Theta Pi fraternity.

-Following graduation, he studied law with James M. Gordon in Columbia, MO, passed the bar, and opened a practice in Fulton, Missouri in 1843.
-Hardin married Mary Bar Jenkins in 1844.
+After college, he studied law with James M. Gordon in Columbia and passed the Bar.

-He began public service in 1848 as an attorney for the Second Judicial Circuit, and then served in the Missouri House of Representatives.
-In 1860, he was elected to the Missouri Senate.
-As state senator, he attended Claiborne Fox Jackson's secessionist meeting in Neosho, Missouri, and was the only senator present to vote against secession.
-During the war, he returned to the family farm in Audrain County, Missouri.
-Hardin and his family moved to Mexico, Missouri, where he established a new law practice and co-founded Mexico Southern Bank, following the close of the war.

-In 1872, Hardin was again voted to the state senate.
-He served as 22nd Governor of Missouri between 1875 and 1877.
-During his term, Hardin reduced Missouri's debt from the Civil War and state funding for railroad expansion by ending wasteful practices and refinancing bonds.
+Career

+Hardin opened a law practice in Fulton, Missouri in 1843.
+From 1848 to 1852, he was a circuit attorney for the Second Judicial Circuit of Missouri.
+He served in the Missouri House of Representatives, with terms starting in 1852, 1854, and 1858.
 He was a Democrat.
+He was a member of the commission that revised and codified the state's statute laws.

+In 1860, he was elected to the Missouri Senate 9th District, with a term lasting until 1862.
+As a state senator, he attended Claiborne Fox Jackson's secessionist meeting in Neosho, Missouri and was the only senator present to vote against secession.

+During the Civil War, he returned to the family farm in Audrain County, Missouri in 1862.
+After the war, Hardin and his family moved to Mexico, Missouri, where he established a new law practice and co-founded Mexico Southern Bank following the close of the war.

+In 1872, Hardin was again elected to the state senate for a term lasting until 1874.
+In 1876, he was a delegate to the Democratic National Convention from Missouri.

+He ran for governor of Missouri and was elected on November 5, 1874.
+He served as 22nd Governor of Missouri between January 1, 1875, and February 8, 1877.
+During his term, a new constitution was approved.
+Hardin also reduced Missouri's debt from the Civil War and state funding for railroad expansion by ending wasteful practices and refinancing bonds.

+Hardin established Hardin College and Conservatory of Music in Mexico, Missouri.
+In 1873, Hardin gave land worth $60,000 to the college and afterward served as the president of its board.

+Personal life

+Hardin married Mary Barr Jenkins in 1844.

-Hardin was a founder and board chair of Hardin College.
-He died in 1892 in Mexico, Missouri.
+Late in life, Hardin was in poor health.
+In 1892, he died from conditions relating to old age in Ringo House in Mexico, Missouri.
 He was initially buried in a private graveyard in Audrain County, Missouri, but was later re-buried at the Jewell family cemetery in Columbia, Missouri.

+Honors

 Charles H. Hardin is the namesake of the small city of Hardin, Missouri.